-We had traveled to Cochise Stronghold, almost due east of Tucson to hike in the Chiricahua and Dragoon Mountains.
-With extra time we were able to fit in a trip to Whitewater Draw.
 It’s about an hour’s drive south of Wilcox, the largest town of note in the area.
 Finding Whitewater Draw wasn’t obvious.
 It was almost as though they didn’t want hordes of people showing up.
 We saw perhaps another half dozen people when we visited.

 Sandhill cranes usually begin to arrive in the area in October and most of leave by mid-February to mid-March.
 According to an article in the Arizona Range News “the Arizona Game and Fish Department estimated more than 23,000 sandhill cranes in the valley earlier this year, with the largest concentration of 15,343 at Whitewater Draw”.

 Usually cranes hit the skies at dawn to feed on grain from farmer’s fields and return somewhere between 11 and 4 PM.
-I don’t know how many sandhill cranes were in attendance when we visited around noon, but whatever their numbers it was a sight to see them en masse squawking away.
+I don’t know how many sandhill cranes were in attendance when we visited around noon, but whatever their numbers it was a sight to see them on masse squawking away.

-A few interesting facts about the cranes
+A few interesting facts about sandhill cranes

-- Sandhills are the most common of the cranes.
+Sandhills are the most common of the cranes.

-- The average lifespan in the wild is 20 years.
+The average lifespan in the wild is 20 years.

-- Sandhill cranes have a five to six foot wingspan and weigh between 3 – 6.3 kilograms.
+Sandhill cranes have a five to six foot wingspan and weigh between 3 – 6.3 kilograms.

-- It can get very noisy during mating season when pairs vocalize.
+It can get very noisy during mating season when pairs vocalize.

-- Sandhill cranes live in freshwater wetlands.
+Sandhill cranes live in freshwater wetlands.

-- Food ranges from plants to mice, snakes, worms and insects.
+Food ranges from plants to mice, snakes, worms and insects.
 Grain is also part of their diet and they’ve been known to cause significant damage to farmer’s fields.

 When you’ve had enough of watching the sandhill cranes in Arizona take a walk on the trails in the area, especially around the ponds and you’ll see a very large number of bird species.